 The New Jersey Conference on Disability and Employment, which is developed with the input from parents, educators, employers and service providers is also designed to serve a distinct purpose.
 We bring together families, employers, educators, job coaches and agency personnel for a day of panel discussions addressing the challenges and opportunities associated with the employment of individuals with disabilities.

-Our first sold-out conference included a discussion about how schools and parents can collaborate to coordinate pre-vocational skills development activities.
-There were employer case studies.ill be another discussion addressing the working relationship between service providers and employers.
+Our first two conferences included discussions about how schools and parents can collaborate to coordinate pre-vocational skills development activities.
+There were employer case studies and panels on the working relationship between service providers and employers.

 There were plenty of opportunities to ask questions and to engage in frank conversation in a comfortable and welcoming environment.

-A primary objective of this conference is to provide affordable access to information, employer insights and networking opportunities, particularly for families.
-As the parent of an adolescent with a disability, I am interested in pulling down the curtain that sometimes prevents us from making informed decisions to support our kids’ rights to pursue meaningful, satisfying employment.
+Looking ahead, a primary objective of future conferences, workshops and webcasts is to provide affordable access to information, employer insights and networking opportunities, As the parent of an adolescent with a disability, I am interested in pulling down the curtain that sometimes prevents us from making informed decisions to support our kids’ rights to pursue meaningful, satisfying employment.